 A Message from the Park Manager & Cromwell Valley Park Council

-In order to enhance Park security, the gates at Willow Grove Farm and Sherwood Farm will now be closed each evening at sunset and re-opened at sunrise.
+In order to enhance Park security, the gates at Willow Grove Farm and Sherwood Farm are closed each evening at sunset and re-opened at sunrise.
 All CVP visitors should make sure that they leave the Park before the gates are closed.
 Vehicles in the Park after sunset may be locked in overnight.
 Any persons in the Park after sunset may also be charged with trespassing.
-Everyone's co-operation with this new procedure will insure that CVP remains a safe and secure place for everyone in Baltimore County to enjoy.
+Everyone's co-operation with this procedure will ensure that CVP remains a safe and secure place for everyone in Baltimore County to enjoy.